Back to Blog

 • Taking regular off-site backups so recovery is fast when something goes wrong

 This is exactly what a professional WordPress maintenance retainer covers.
-The $200–$400/month you spend on maintenance is insurance against a $10,000+ remediation event.
+The $140–$500/month you spend on maintenance (Codeable's 2026 market data for business-tier care) is insurance against a multi-thousand-dollar remediation event plus the much larger revenue impact of an SEO blocklist.

 The Alternative Architecture

 Custom Next.js sites have a fundamentally different security profile.
-There is no plugin ecosystem to exploit, no WordPress admin login to brute force, and no database exposed to the web.
-The attack surface is smaller by design.
+There's no plugin ecosystem to exploit, no WordPress admin login exposed to the public internet to brute force, and no database query running on every page request.
+The attack surface is structurally smaller.

-Book a strategy call and we will help you understand your options — whether that is a cleanup and hardening of your current WordPress site or a migration to a more secure architecture.
+Book a strategy call and we'll help you understand your options — whether that's cleaning and hardening your current WordPress site, or migrating to a more secure architecture.